aeternity/protocol/drafts/AENS.md

 It was suggested that the fees for the `.aet` namespace could be distributed to random accounts via a lottery.

-## Open Questions:

-(***TODO***: Pedersen commitments, i.e. perfectly hiding, or hash commitment?
-This also has implications for the allocation mechanism.
-With a simple hash commitment you could enable auctions on hashes, e.g. what ENS does, where people who are interested in a name can hold an auction without revealing the actual name.
-This would not be possible with Pedersen commitmens.
-On the other hand in the first come first serve case with hash commitments, miners could keep a dictionary of names they want to snatch up whenever somebody tries to register them)

 ## References

 [1] Kalodner, Harry A., et al. "An Empirical Study of Namecoin and Lessons for Decentralized Namespace Design."
 WEIS.
 2015.

 [2] Ali, Muneeb, et al. "Blockstack: A Global Naming and Storage System Secured by Blockchains."
 USENIX Annual Technical Conference.
 2016.